Joe Pan: Early life and education

-Pan grew up in the Space Coast region of Florida.
+Pan grew up in Florida'a Space Coast region.
 He received a bachelor's degree from the University of North Carolina at Greensboro, and a master of fine arts from the Iowa Writers' Workshop.
 He moved to Brooklyn in 2003.

 Career

 Writing

 Pan's first poetry collection, Autobiomythography & Gallery, was published in 2007.
-It was named Best First Book of 2007 by Coldfront Magazine, and was shortlisted for the Younger Poets Prize, National Poetry Series, and Walt Whitman Award.
+It was named Best First Book of 2007 by Coldfront Magazine and was shortlisted for the Younger Poets Prize, National Poetry Series, and Walt Whitman Award.
 His second poetry collection, Hiccups, was published by Augury Books in 2015.
 In a review in Luna Luna Magazine, Joanna Valente wrote, "Pan gracefully and poignantly connects and interweaves all the mysteries of our lives in such a way where it's not just keenly observant, but fiercely unforgiving of the world around us."
 Pan's fifth poetry collection, Operating Systems, was published by Spork Press in 2019.
-It includes the long poem "Ode to the MQ-9 Reaper", which was first printed in the literary quarterly Epiphany and was later excerpted in a 2013 article in The New York Times.
-Reviewing the book in The Brooklyn Rail, J.C.
-Hallman called it "that rarest of rare books - excellent precisely to the extent that it is impossible to classify."
+It includes the long poem "Ode to the MQ-9 Reaper", which was first printed in the literary quarterly Epiphany and was excerpted in The New York Times in 2013.
+Reviewing the book in The Brooklyn Rail, J. C. Hallman called it "that rarest of rare books—excellent precisely to the extent that it is impossible to classify."

 Pan's debut novel, Florida Palms, about a group of young men dragged into a drug-running operation, was published by Simon & Schuster in 2025.
-The New York Times Book Review stated: "The pleasure here, as any noir fan can tell you, lies less in the larger plot points than in the specifics (a mark surprised by a hit man while half-naked and painted to look like a chicken, the handlebars of a biker’s chopper decorated with a human kneecap) and in the overall vibe of doom — a musky, Florida-specific stew of sweat, blood, swamp gas and amphetamine addiction."
-The Library Journal gave Florida Palms a starred review, calling it "a must-read," adding, "Pan’s intense drama has a Sons of Anarchy vibe but with a greater pathos."
+The New York Times Book Review wrote: "The pleasure here, as any noir fan can tell you, lies less in the larger plot points than in the specifics (a mark surprised by a hit man while half-naked and painted to look like a chicken, the handlebars of a biker’s chopper decorated with a human kneecap) and in the overall vibe of doom—a musky, Florida-specific stew of sweat, blood, swamp gas and amphetamine addiction."
+The Library Journal gave Florida Palms a starred review, calling it "a must-read" and adding, "Pan’s intense drama has a Sons of Anarchy vibe but with a greater pathos."